top of page

 Throughout many years of writing, much of the music Donna has created has been instrumental.
 She has always felt a deep connection to instrumental music, influenced by great artists such as Thomas Newman, Acoustic Alchemy, David Arkenstone, Phil Rey-Gibbons, Pat Metheny, Michael Hedges, Govind Vasantha, Hans Zimmer, Danny Elfman, Trammell Starks, and the late Brian Jobson.

-Donna collaborated with Felicia Farerre and Phil Rey-Gibbons on an Epic Music project released under her stage name, Emanate.
-Her music business is registered under the name Emanate Music.
-She released a song as part of the Epic Women music project and was deeply honored to contribute to this collaborative work.
-The project not only showcased incredible women who create Epic Music but also donated 20% of the royalties to the Children's of Ethiopia Education Fund, a nonprofit that supports the education of girls.
+Donna collaborated with Felicia Farerre and Phil Rey-Gibbons on an Epic Music project released through her company Emanate Music. she was deeply honored to contribute her song Vajra Hero to this collaborative work.
+The project showcased incredible women who create Epic Music and also donated 20% of royalties to the Children's of Ethiopia Education Fund, a nonprofit that supports the education of girls.

 93818441_169777301144799_344756952264972